 Did you just do mental math?
 I did!

 The number of contracts needed to hit $1 Millon in government contracts went from six (6) to four (4).
 That’s right!
 You could potentially hit $1 Million in government sales with only FOUR (4) contracts.

 2. Fast payment

-U.S. Government is required to promptly pay within 30 days receipt of a correct invoice.
-If not – you’ll get interest.
-Plus if you are a small business; you have options available to invoice more frequently (twice per month) to help offsite out of pocket costs.
+U.S. Government is required to promptly pay within 30 days of receipt of a correct invoice.
+If not – you’ll get interested.
+Plus if you are a small business; you have options available to invoice more frequently (twice per month) to help offset out-of-pocket costs.